pomonam/kronfluence/examples/glue/README.md

 ## Counterfactual Evaluation

-We plan to add a simplified demo for counterfactual evaluation on the RTE dataset soon.
+We plan to add a simple demo for counterfactual evaluation on the RTE dataset soon.

 <p align="center">
 <a href="#"><img width="380" img src="figure/counterfactual.png" alt="Counterfactual"/></a>